Shahablo/medcodepro/GroupProject/Design-Team/design-discussion.md

 # Summary

 The process turned out to be fruitful.
 All four members discussed all the designs thoroughly.
-Everyone got chance to discuss their opinion.
-We refined our understanding through discussion and explanation and finally came up with the final team design.
+All members asked for clarifications and questions on each design.
+Everyone got a chance to discuss their opinion.
+Through discussion of each design, we learned that there are multiple ways to represent the UML for this assignment.
+We refined our understanding of each design through discussion and explanation and finally came up with the final team design that we thought is the most appropriate, well-described, and easy to follow.